 After 7 years of running this group as a closed, 9 session group twice a year, as of August 13th, 2018 we have enhanced this program due to the feedback from participants who said that they wanted more.

-The new program consists of weekly ongoing groups, structured into modules, and is limited to 10 people.
+The new program consists of weekly ongoing groups, structured into modules, and is limited to 8 people.
 Check the calendar for dates and times.
-The groups will either be held in the TBC for CBT Group room at 219 Cook St. Brandon, FL.
-33511 or they will be held via Zoom.
+We currently offer two virtual FESP groups that are conducted via Zoom.
 There are three major objectives of this program.
 1. To provide participants with education about the disorders that affect their families and orientation to DBT and other evidence-based treatments.
 2. To provide participants with a support group and decrease the isolation and stigma that is so prevalent in families dealing with mental illness.
 3. Teach the DBT Skills to family members.
 These skills, although developed for emotional dysregulation disorders like Borderline Personality Disorder have since been researched to be effective tools for all of us, whether we have emotional, relational, or behavioral problems or not.
 For example, DBT STEPS-A is now being introduced into Middle and High Schools as core, required curriculum.
 DBT Skills help family members not only be more effective with their loved one, it also generalizes to other parts of their lives as well.
 DBT skills provide a common language of strategies that can be coached and shared within the family.

-The registration process: New participants will have a free telephone intake call with one of the group leaders to give and receive preliminary information.
-The group leader will create a client portal and send an assessment online and intake paperwork for the participant to complete.
+The registration process: New participants will have a free telephone intake call with our intake coordinator (call: 813-434-0094) or a group co-leader.
+The intake coordinator will send the client their patient portal set-up link, along with intake forms that will be accessible through the patient portal.
 This assessment will be reviewed and the participant will then meet with the group leader for an orientation session prior to attending the group to insure the group is a good fit.
-This orientation session is $65.00.
+This orientation session is a standard fee of $65.00.
 In addition, participants will purchase the DBT Skills Handouts and Worksheets by Marsha Linehan (2nd Edition) as that is the manual we will be teaching from.

 Weekly Group Fees: A $5.00 Discount is provided if full payment is made at the beginning of each module for that module.

-• For two people doing “Group Only” (defined as having no other family members in treatment with TBC for CBT)$60.00 per person.
+- For two people doing “Group Only” (defined as having no other family members in treatment with TBC for CBT)$65.00 per person.

 Transition groups consist of: introductions to new members, saying goodbyes to members who are leaving; Orientation to the structure of the group; The Research, Biosocial theory; House and Stages of Treatment; What is DBT; The Assumptions

-Module #1: Walking the Middle Path: Dialectics; How to get to that Middle Path; Validation, Validation, Validation and Behaviorism; How to change yours’ or influence change in others’ behaviors.
+Module #1: Mindfulness and Walking the Middle Path: Dialectics; How to get to that Middle Path; Validation, Validation, Validation and Behaviorism; How to change your or influence change in others’ behaviors.
 (5 Weeks)

 Transition Group (1 Week)